-*This post is a modified version of my POLS 2000 research paper, How Divided Government Affects Legislative Output.
+*This post is a modified version of my POLS 2000 research paper, How Divided Government Affects Legislative Output, from May 2016.

 The two previous U.S. Congresses—the 112th, serving from 2011 to 2012, and the 113th, serving from 2013 to 2014—passed fewer bills than any other Congresses in recent memory, earning the pejorative moniker of “least productive ever.”
 The numbers are astounding: while the 106th Congress passed 580 total bills between 1999 and 2000, the 112th saw a meager 283 bills pass, including only 208 substantive pieces of legislation, with the 113th producing slightly more, at 296 total bills (Quinn, 2014, n. pag.).
 Among the many similarities between the 112th and 113th Congresses, perhaps the most pertinent lies in the composition of both the Senate and the House of Representatives: between January 2011 and January 2015, Democrats and Republicans split control of Congress, with Democrats controlling the Senate and Republicans controlling the House.
 During the 106th Congress, Republicans controlled both chambers.